cis237/cis237-assignment-5-key/README.md

 The program should allow the following functionality:

 1. Loads the information about the Beverages from the database.
 This is achieved by making the connection to the database.
 You don't really have to 'code' anything, but you do need to setup the connection correctly.
+Additionally, you will no longer need menu option that was used to load the CSV.
 2. Allow the user to print the entire list of beverages.
-3. Allow the user to search for an beverage by the beverage id, and print out the beverage if found.
+3. Allow the user to search for a beverage by the beverage id, and print out the beverage if found.
 Error message if not.
 This can be done with either Find, or Where.
 4. Allow the user to add a new beverage to the list.
 It should show a nice error message if the user tries to add a beverage with a primary id that is already in the DB.
 5. (NEW) Allow the user to update an existing beverage.
 (You should not allow the user to update the ID / ItemID since that is the Primary Key of the database record)
 6. (NEW) Allow the user to delete an existing beverage.
 It should show a nice error if the delete can not complete.
 (Deleting by ID is good enough.
 If you would like to offer other searches for deletion you can, but are not required to.)